Steps To Take Before Sanding Metal

 Step 2: Remove Any Loose Or Flaking Paint

-Using wire brushes, sanding, or scraping, you can remove deteriorated old paint.
+You can remove deteriorated old paint using wire brushes, sanding, or scraping.
 Many professionals choose power tool cleaning because it gets rid of paint quickly and easily.
 These procedures are labor-intensive and often fail.
 However, employing power tools has a disadvantage in that they can polish metal surfaces, possibly resulting in paint adhesion issues.

 Step 3: Take Off The Rust

 Rust must be removed from metal before painting for paint adhesion.
-Use a brush to remove any loose rust, sand the area, then apply a premium rust-inhibitive primer to restore the appearance of lightly rusted metal surfaces (e.g. Rust-Oleum Rust Reformer).
-Rust-inhibitive primers also called rust converters, can be used to cover rusted areas and transform them into non-rusting, paintable surfaces.
+Use a brush to remove any loose rust, sand the area, and then apply a premium rust-inhibitive primer to restore the appearance of lightly rusted metal surfaces (e.g., Rust-Oleum Rust Reformer).
+Rust-inhibitive primers, also called rust converters, can be used to cover rusted areas and transform them into non-rusting, paintable surfaces.

 Step 4: Fill In The Tiny Dents And Holes